2023 Ottawa Redblacks season

-The 2023 Ottawa Redblacks season was the ninth season for the team in the Canadian Football League.
+The 2023 Ottawa Redblacks season was the ninth season for the team in the Canadian Football League (CFL).
 The Redblacks were eliminated from playoff contention following their week 18 loss to the Montreal Alouettes.
 This was the fourth straight season that the Redblacks had failed to qualify for the post-season.

 The 2023 CFL season was the second season for Shawn Burke as general manager.
 After Bob Dyce served as the interim head coach to end the 2022 season, this was his first full season as the team's head coach.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2023 CFL Global Draft took place on May 2, 2023.
+The 2023 CFL global draft took place on May 2, 2023.
 The Redblacks had the first selection in both rounds.